karmab/kcli/doc/index.rst

 For vms based on coreos, ignition is used instead of cloudinit although the syntax is the same.
 If a $name.ign is found in the current directory or in one directory below, its content will be merged.
+To ease openshift deployment, when a node has a name in the :math:`cluster-role-`\ num, where role can either be master, worker or bootstrap, additional paths are searched, namely :math:`cluster-`\ role.ign and clusters/\ :math:`cluster/`\ role.ign

 For ignition support on ovirt, you will need a version of ovirt >= 4.3.4.
 Note that this requires to use an openstack rhcos image.